nhsengland/QISA-CQC-dashboard-BAU/README.md

 ## About this project
+The Care Quality Commission (CQC) is the regulator that monitors and inspects all health and social care services in England to ensure standards are being met.
+After an inspection, they rate the quality of care for their five key questions: are they safe, effective, caring, responsive and well-led?
+There is a rating for each question and an overall rating.
+Ratings will be based on a four-point scale; Outstanding, Good, Requires Improvement or Inadequate.
+More information can be found on the CQC website: https://www.cqc.org.uk/about-us/how-we-do-our-job/inspection-reports

 This repository contains codes to produce analysis for the CQC GP and Care Homes dashboards.
 The code retrieves the latest CQC ratings data from the UKHF_CQC tables in the UDAL Lake/main warehouse to produce monthly CQC dashboards.
 The code contains some conditions to obtain the most recent information from the UKHF_CQC tables on the day the code is executed.